Real and complex multiplication on K3 surfaces via period integration: Real and complex multiplication. Hodge structures

 \begin{defi}[Zarhin] A {\em Hodge structure of $K3$~type\/} is a primitive polarisable Hodge structure of \mbox{weight~$2$} such that~$\dim_\bbC H^{2,0} = 1$. \end{defi}

 \begin{exs} Let~$X$ be a compact complex manifold that is~K\"ahler.

-\begin{iii} \item Then $H^j(X,\bbQ)$ is naturally a polarisable pure \mbox{$\bbQ$-Hodge} structure of weight~$j$. \item For~$X$ a $K3$~surface, the {\em transcendental part\/} $T := (\Pic X \!\otimes_\bbZ\! \bbQ)^\perp \subset H^2(X,\bbQ)$ is a Hodge structure of $K3$~type.
-Indeed,~if $T$ would split off a direct summand $T'$ then, without restriction, one had $T'{}^{2,0} = 0$.
-But~this implies that $T'$ must be contained in the algebraic part, according to the Lefschetz $(1,1)$-Theorem, a~contradiction. \end{iii} \end{exs}
+\begin{iii} \item Then $H^j(X,\bbQ)$ is naturally a polarisable pure \mbox{$\bbQ$-Hodge} structure of weight~$j$. \item For~$X$ a $K3$~surface, the {\em transcendental part\/} $T := (\Pic X \!\otimes_\bbZ\! \bbQ)^\perp \subset H^2(X, \bbQ)$ is a~Hodge structure of $K3$~type.
+Indeed,~if $T$ would split off a direct summand~$T'$ then, without restriction, one had $T'{}^{2,0} = 0$.
+But~this yields, according to the Lefschetz $(1,1)$-Theorem, $T'$ that must be contained in the algebraic part, a~contradiction. \end{iii} \end{exs}